simulatedScience/irregular_jigsaw_puzzle_generator/README.md

 ## Roadmap
 - [x] Implement basic algorithm
-- [ ] Implement step 7: place connectors on edges.
+- [X] Implement step 7: place connectors on edges.
-  This can become very tedious as I likely wantto generate these interlocking connectors procedurally as well - I don't know how to do that yet.
-  Since we store polygons, we should easily be able to iterate over edges, calculate their length and place a scaled, randomly oriented connector if the length is above a certain threshold.
-It may be difficult to avoid placing two connectors per edge.
+   Currently, connectors may overlap, creating loose pieces.
 - [ ] in steps 8 and 9, merge the adjacent piece with the longest shared edge, not to the one with the smallest area (current implementation)
   This modification requires finding the maximum length of shared edges between two polygons.
-Due to steps 6 (with multiple points) and 7 & 8, polygons are not necessarily convex, so adjacent polygons can share multiple edges.
+Due to steps 6 (with multiple points) and 8 & 9, polygons are not necessarily convex, so adjacent polygons can share multiple edges.
-- [ ] split code into multiple files
+- [X] split code into multiple files
 - [ ] avoid pieces with too thin sections:
   For each piece calculate the minimum distance between points on the boundary that are at least 2 points apart (i.e. polygon needs at least 6 vertices).
 If this distance is below a threshold, merge the piece with the neighbour sharing an edge connected to one of the problematic points.